 With my residency at the The School House Gallery in full swing, my life has changed completely as I transition from a branding professional to a full-time cook – big news, I’ve actually given myself permission to use that moniker now – and, it’s so true what they say, if you have the courage to focus your career on something that you love to do, it works.
 It just does.
 So, here we are, just six weeks since I made that monumental decision and we’re already planning a series of exclusive Supper Clubs that won’t just be about the food, it will be about gathering together interesting people to talk, listen to music and be entertained in a way that is fresh, inspiring and very, very elegant.
 All this means that I’ve not been in a position to keep up with my writing lately which is a shame because I love to do that too and I am constantly being asked for my recipes; for example, I created a Greek-themed menu last week and this simple interpretation of the classic Greek spanakopita was one such dish.
 Like the Greeks, I usually make it with foraged greens, nettles and borage but this version is just as tasty and so pretty to look at, don’t you agree?

-A bunch of spring onions, finely sliced
+A bunch of spring onions or one medium leek, finely sliced

 Extra-virgin olive oil